Mathematics and Computer Science

 COMP 131 COMPUTERS IN MODERN SOCIETY (4 credits)

-Impact of computers on present and future society.
-Benefits and problems of computer technology.
-History of computing and computers.
-Ethical and legal basis for privacy protection; technological strategies for privacy protection; freedom of expression in cyberspace; international and intercultural implications.
-Information security and crime.
-Social, ethical, political and technological implications and effects of computers in the modern world.
+Social, ethical, political, and technological impact of computers; benefits and problems with computer technology; history of computing and computers; ethical and legal bases for privacy protections; technological strategies for privacy protection; freedom of expression in cyberspace; international and intercultural considerations; information security and crime.

 Total Course fees: $30.00